the-blank-x/artix-enlightenment/missing_packages.md

 * community profiles should have as many packages possible in artix repos, but eg FF, TB, libreoffice are excluded for now

-* please add here pakage lists for other profiles
+* please add here package lists for other profiles

 ### Missing